Skip to content

 Patrick Leigh Fermor

 Fermor is the subject of a number of excellent books and biographies.
 Artemis Cooper’s Patrick Leigh Fermor: An Adventure offers a comprehensive overview of Fermor’s life.
 Michael O’Sullivan’s Patrick Leigh Fermor: Noble Encounters Between Budapest and Transylvania focuses on the notable families he encountered during his journey.
 Fermor’s surviving correspondence, passports, photographs, drafts, and a single travel diary, the “Green Diary,” are held in the National Library of Scotland and can be accessed here.
-The Green Diary was written in 1934 and left in Rumania with the family of his close friend, Balasha Cantacuzène.
+The Green Diary was written in 1934 and left in Romania with the family of his close friend, Balasha Cantacuzène.
 Fermor was reunited with the Green Diary when he visited Balasha in 1965.
 The Green Diary is the sole remaining diary from Fermor’s travels across Europe.
-A digitized copy of the Green Diary is available to read on the National Library of Scotland’s website and can be accessed by clicking on the image of the diary to the right.
+A digitized copy of the Green Diary is available to read on the National Library of Scotland’s website and can be accessed by clicking on the image of the diary below.
 Information about the history of the Green Diary, and its restoration by the National Library of Scotland, can be found here.
 A helpful resource for lectures, publications and photographs related to Fermor can be found on Tom Sawford’s website which can be accessed here.

 The Green Diary